lazzarello/arcade-builds/README.md

 ## Email

-Email is optional but can he nice.
-It's my least favorite part of setting up any web service.
+Email is optional but can be nice.
+Email is required if you want to add a second administrator account.
 Just go with SendGrid and pay them money.
 There are a bunch of other ways to do it but I'll leave that exercise to the overachievers.

+I set it up with MailGun's free service, which they hide.
+It took about an hour and a half to get right.
+I won't go into that here.